beling/book-pl/src/ch08-02-strings.md

 #### Concatenation with the `+` Operator or the `format!` Macro

 Often, you’ll want to combine two existing strings.
-One way is to use the `+` operator, as shown in Listing 8-18.
+One way is to use the `+` operator, as shown in listing 8-18.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-18/src/main.rs:here}}